I think you’ll agree with me when I say…

 - if you have any pre-existing health issues.

 You should, however, initially withdraw only what you need.

-It is vital to remember that there will be consequence to draw more than you need.
+It is vital to remember that there will be consequence to drawing more than you need.
 It is also unwise to withdraw equity exclusively for investment purposes.

 A: The frequency depends on: